Fot1s/ReactJS-Prototype/README.md

 }
 ```

-time is in seconds
+time is in seconds.
-bet multipliers are sent as integers to avoid floating point issues/comparisons
+bet multipliers are sent as integers to avoid floating point issues/comparisons.

-When displayed they are divided by 100 and shown with 2 decimal places
+When displayed they are divided by 100 and shown with 2 decimal places.

 A wait loading message is shown while initially waiting for data and then the GamesList component is used.